The Klarna Story: From Swedish Startup to BNPL Pioneer

 But the boom became a bust.
 Interest rates rose.
 Consumer spending slowed.
 Credit losses mounted.
 In 2022, Klarna's valuation crashed 85% to $6.7 billion.
 The company that had been hiring aggressively now laid off thousands.

 Sebastian Siemiatkowski made a bold bet: AI.
 Klarna became one of the most aggressive adopters of AI in fintech.
-They replaced 700 customer service roles with AI.
-They cut costs dramatically.
-They focused on profitability over growth.
+An AI assistant took on the workload of hundreds of customer-service agents.
+They cut costs dramatically and focused on efficiency over growth-at-all-costs.